DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/backups/setup.md

  ~ SPDX-License-Identifier: Apache-2.0
  -->

-# Set up a backup for a TeamForCapella model
+# Set up a Backup for a TeamForCapella Model

 <!-- prettier-ignore -->
 !!! warning